The definitive guide to writing a positioning statement

 How many positioning statements should your company have?

-The number of positioning statements your company has will directly reflect the number of product and services it is proactively selling.
+The number of positioning statements your company has will directly reflect the number of product and services you are actively selling.
 However, having a single, well-structured, and properly evidenced positioning statement for your lead product or service is preferable to multiple woolly statements!
 The fact is that the greater the clarity, the stronger the pulling power.

-There should always be five key elements in your positioning statement serving to guide and focus your communication.
+When writing a positioning statement it’s essential to include five key elements which serve to guide and focus your communication.
 The five elements are:

 This is a specific detailed description of your target prospect.
 They may be a decision maker or an influencer.
 We would always recommend starting with the decision maker.
-For example, at EC-PR we have a Committed Col (Colleen or Colin) who is the CMO of an ambitious tech scale up.
+For example, at EC-PR we have a Committed Col (Colleen or Colin) who is the CMO of an ambitious B2B tech business.

 Determine what it is you are selling to them.
-For instance, we might be selling Committed Col a communication strategy programme or a Flare media training session.
+For instance, we might be selling Committed Col a communication strategy programme or an executive profiling service.
 As a result, the messaging around each would be different because the challenge the target persona is trying to solve is different.

 4 Key customer benefit